Scaling limit of the random walk on a Galton-Watson tree with regular varying offspring distribution: Overview of the proof

 \subsection{Reduction of trees}

-For every $u\in F$, which is not a root, we denote by $\beta(u)$ the edge local time of $u$:
+In this section, we briefly introduce the reduction of trees.
+One can see \cite[Section 2.1]{de2022scaling} for details.
+For every $u\in \mathbf{F}$, which is not a root, we denote by $\beta(u)$ the edge local time of $u$:

-which is the number of visits of $X_n$ from $u^*$ to $u$.
+which is the number of visits of $(X_n)_{n\geq 0}$ from $u^*$ to $u$.
 If $u$ is a root, set $\beta(u)=1$.
-Since in our case, $(X_n)_{n\geq 0}$ is recurrent, it's given in \cite{aidekon2017scaling} that: \begin{lemma}\cite[Lemma 3.1]{aidekon2017scaling} Under the annealed law $P$, the marked forest $(F,\beta)$ is a multitype Galton-Waston forest with roots of initial type 1. \end{lemma} Leafed Galton-Watson forests with edge lengths are multitype Galton-Watson forests that every vertex has two types, 0 and 1, and only vertices of type 1 may give progeny.
-We can denote it with a triplet $(F,e,l)$ where for $u\in F$, $e(u)\in \{0.1\}$ stands for the type of $u$ and $l(u)$ is the length of edge joining $u$ with its parent.
-The details of construction can be found in Section 2.1 of \cite{de2022scaling}.
+Since in our case, $(X_n)_{n\geq 0}$ is recurrent, it's given in \cite{aidekon2017scaling} that: \begin{lemma}\cite[Lemma 3.1]{aidekon2017scaling} Under the annealed law $P$, the marked forest $(\mathbf{F},\beta)$ is a multi-type Galton-Watson forest with roots of initial type 1. \end{lemma} Leafed Galton-Watson forests with edge lengths are multi-type Galton-Watson forests that every vertex has two types, 0 and 1, and only vertices of type 1 may give progeny.
+We can denote it by a triplet $(\mathbf{F},e,l)$ where for $u\in \mathbf{F}$, $e(u)\in \{0,1\}$ stands for the type of $u$ and $l(u)\in \mathbb R^+$ is the length of edge joining $u$ with its parent.

-We can define its associated weighted height process $H^l_F$: if $u(n)$ is the $n$-th vertex of $F$ in the lexicographical order, then
+We can define its associated weighted height process $H^l_F$: if $u(n)$ is the $n$-th vertex of $\mathbf{F}$ in the lexicographical order, then

-Then we will build from $(F,\beta)$ two leafed Galton-Watson forests with edge lengths.
-Before this, we define the notion of the optional line of a given type.
-Let $\mathcal{B}^1_u$ be the set of vertices descending from $u$ in $F$ having no ancestor of type 1 since $u$.
+We also define the notion of the optional line of a given type.
+Let $\mathcal{B}^1_u$ be the set of vertices descending from $u$ in $\mathbf{F}$ having no ancestor of type $1$ since $u$.
 Formally,

-Also, denote by $\mathcal{L}_u^1$ the set of vertices of type 1 descending from $u$ in $F$ and having no ancestor of type 1 since $u$.
+Also, denote by $\mathcal{L}_u^1$ the set of vertices of type $1$ descending from $u$ in $\mathbf{F}$ and having no ancestor of type $1$ since $u$.
 Formally,